It feels like ages since we had an Oh Susanna day, and the next question in the queue seemed like a good one for the start of a new year.

 Penny asked: I have noticed when researching agent blogs, that a lot of them don't represent poetry.
 So what if you write poetry along with picture books/middle grade, etc.?
 Do you have to submit poetry on your own?
 Or will agents usually work with you to find a home for your poems, too?

 This is the first time an Oh Susanna question has come in that I really had no experience with, but I think it's something a lot of you might wonder about, so I wanted to address it.
 Since I don't have any direct, personal knowledge on the topic, I of course reached out to writer friends who might know the answer.
 And being children's writers they were of course all wonderful and helpful and wrote back immediately with the best information they could provide.

-Laura Sassi whose poems, stories, articles and crafts have appeared in many publications including Highlights for Children, Cricket, Ladybug, Spider, Focus on the Family’s Clubhouse and Clubhouse Jr., FamilyFun, and Pack-O-Fun GOODNIGHT, ARK is forthcoming from Zonderkidz, a division of HarperCollins says:
+Laura Sassi whose poems, stories, articles and crafts have appeared in many publications including Highlights for Children, Cricket, Ladybug, Spider, Focus on the Family’s Clubhouse and Clubhouse Jr., FamilyFun, and Pack-O-Fun and whose debut picture book GOODNIGHT, ARK is forthcoming from Zonderkidz, a division of HarperCollins says:

 According to my contract, when I had an agent, she represented all of my writing, but what she was interested in were my rhyming picture books, so that's what I focussed on and sent her.
 Not sure this answer helps in your question - except to point out that maybe part of the answer needs to be that it's a very individual thing.
 Depends probably on name recognition of poet etc.